 Here, you can visualize how a UniswapV2 contract controls ZETA / gas pools.
 Liquidity is provided to TSS addresses on connected chains, and then Uniswap (or any exchange contract) can use those assets (ZRC-20) against ZETA or any other asset.

-For example, you can see how transactions function using these core pools that pair native gas (ZRC-20) with ZETA to pay for outbound transactions:
+For example, you can see how cross-chain messaging functions using these core pools that pair native gas (ZRC-20) with ZETA to pay for outbound transactions:

 Additional zEVM Pools